Donna Beatrice, 63, ignored the bleeding for about four months.

-Dr. Lakner brought in one of the gynecologic oncology experts at Shady Grove Adventist Hospital in Rockville, G. Scott Rose, M.D.
+Dr. Lakner brought in one of the gynecologic oncology experts at Adventist HealthCare Shady Grove Medical Center in Rockville, G. Scott Rose, M.D.
 Just a few days later, the two physicians jointly performed Beatrice’s total laparoscopic hysterectomy with lymph node dissection.

 “Cancer is such a loaded word,” Beatrice says.
 “But I totally trusted Dr. Lakner and Dr. Rose.
 I trust Shady Grove.”

 The U.S. history middle school teacher notes her coordination of care and the compassionate approach of the entire care team.

 “Everyone was so efficient and thoughtful, from reception to the lab to the doctors, nurses and techs,” she says.
 “In the operating room, the team explained everything about the procedure, so there was no fear factor.
 They took it upon themselves to really make me feel at ease.
 One of the techs even held my hand before I went under the anesthesia.”

 Laparoscopic surgery, including the robotic da Vinci surgical system, is available at both Washington Adventist Hospital in Takoma Park and Adventist HealthCare Shady Grove Medical Center.
 The minimally invasive approach allows for smaller incisions, which means faster recovery times and less discomfort for patients.